happypeter/happypeter.github.com/resume.md

 programming(2003).
 Single thread programming, close to the hardware.
 But this changed when I started my postgraduate life in:

-__2006.9~2009.3:__ North China Electric Power University, No degree
+__2006.9~2009.3:__ North China Electric Power University, No degree.

 I hate the place, so I left without a degree.
-Lucky side is that I started learning Linux here, and my life changed.
+Lucky side was that I started learning Linux here, and my life changed.

 I did reserch on developing  _Vibration data acquisition instruments_ to be